 Once the hacker gains access, they cover their tracks to escape the security personnel.
 They do this by clearing the cache and cookies, tampering the log files, and closing all the open ports.
 This step is important because it clears the system information making hacking a great deal harder to track.

 According to King, the idea of ethical hacking is still foreign to many audiences.
 However, with the increase in cyber-attacks and security breaches, people are slowly realizing that ethical hackers are the real protectors of the system.
 Regarding the future challenges in hacking, King, observes that AI hack attacks (Artificial Intelligence specially built to hack a system) will be the next potential danger.
 Adding that, in such cases, systems will have to defend themselves from AI hacks in the same manner as they do advanced hacks.

 How Can You Become a Certified Ethical Hacker?

-If you have a deep understanding of OSI model and are well versed with the three legs of hacking: computing, networking, and programming, consider a certification in ethical hacking.
-Evaluate the list of potential cyber security certifications to decide on the right one that meets your career objectives.
+If you have a deep understanding of the OSI model and are well versed with the three legs of hacking: computing, networking, and programming consider an ethical hacking certification.
+Evaluate the list of potential cybersecurity certifications to decide on the right one that meets your career objectives.

 If you have any questions about ethical hacking, share them in the comments section below.